lcanoi/my-webpage/content/en/project/prediction-ml-cemex/index.md

 Additionally, for the Summary and Description columns I apply a formula to remove every stopword from the text, increasing the quality of the Machine Learning training.

-Lastly, I join all the tokens and as I use a Multilayer Perceptron which needs an input of an exact shape (size), I run the Keras pad_sequences function with post padding and post truncating of 0s to set every array of input tokens to the same size (=50).
+Lastly, I join all the tokens and as I use a MLP which needs an input of an exact shape (size), I run the Keras pad_sequences function with post padding and post truncating of 0s to set every array of input tokens to the same size (=50).

 The whole list of input tokens and outputs obtained from the .csv file are then returned to the Neural Network.

 # Neural Network - Machine Learning
-For the Neural Network I used tensorflow.python.keras to create a Multilayer Perceptron model with regression.
+For the Neural Network I used tensorflow.python.keras to create a MLP model with regression.
 | ![Multilayer Perceptron Model](img4.png "Multilayer Perceptron") |
 |:--:|
 | <b>Input layer has 50 neurons, other leyers have up to 60 neurons each, this is only a simple representation of the model</b>|